ebai101/aiodbx/README.md

 An asyncio-native Dropbox API v2 client for Python. `aiodbx` follows the naming pattern of the official Dropbox Python SDK, while providing an awaitable API with streaming file downloads.

 This library is in very early development.
-The current release implements a small number of file API operations.
+The current release implements a small number of file API operations, plus a generic RPC method for calling endpoints that are not implemented yet.

 ## Requirements